jamespfennell/transiter/README.md

 ## Getting started

-Getting started with Transiter is easy, and requires only that you have Docker installed.
-After checking out the Github repo, in the root directory run:
+The easiest way to get Transiter up and running is to use Docker compose with the configuration file at `docker/docker-compose.yaml`.
+It references Docker images that are stored in Docker Hub, so it will work immediately;
+assuming it's in the current working directory,

     docker-compose up

+Building the Docker images themselves is also easy.
+Checkout the Git repo and run:

+    make build

+Then launch using Docker compose:

+    docker-compose -f docker/docker-compose.yaml up

-This will build Transiter's Docker images and launch the whole service on localhost's port 8000.
+Either approach will launch a Transiter service listening for HTTP requests on localhost's port 8000.
-You can verify it's working by running,
+Running

     curl localhost:8000